Sarthakkhare945/Google-Clone/README.md

 # Google-Clone

-<p>It's a flask app which has the google search search functionality with SignIn integration in it...</p>
+<p>It's a flask app which has the google search functionality with SignIn integration in it...</p>

 Flask
 =====